alhusseingamal/OS-Scheduler/README.md

 ## Coding Style
 The code exhibits a high degree of extensbility and modularity, with blocks being re-used and shared across different algorithms.
+At a few times, the code could have been shortened, but it was left that way for clarity and portability.
+Variable naming is descriptive, and as such comments were often omitted to avoid condensing the code with unnecessary comments.

 ## Requirements to run the code
 1. GCC Compiler